Bruins' Chara could play in Game 5 despite injury

 “At this time of the playoffs, everyone has injuries and there are challenges that you have to overcome to play.
 I’m no different than any player on either team.”

-Cassidy said defenseman Matt Grzelcyk, who has been in the concussion protocol since Game 2, also will be a game-time decision.
-Grzelcyk skated Thursday morning without the red, non-contact jersey he wore on Wednesday.
+The Bruins remained without defenseman Matt Grzelcyk, who has been in the concussion protocol since Game 2.
+The team activated Steven Kampfer and decided to use seven defensemen and 11 forwards rather than going with the typical lineup of six defensemen and 12 forwards.

-The best-of-seven series returns to Boston for Game 5 with the series tied at 2-2.
+The best-of-seven series returned to Boston for Game 5 with the series tied at 2-2.

 —Field Level Media